MichaelCurrin/dev-cheatsheets/cheatsheets/python/builtin.md

 - [Data class](https://docs.python.org/3/library/dataclasses.html) in PY3 docs.
 - New in PY `3.7`.
 - A container of attributes, when you want to store data and not add methods, but methods are allowed.
+Similar to a named tuple or dict.
 - Lighter than a plain class - not `__init__` method needed.
 - Raises an error if an item omitted.
 - Allows defaults.
-- Enforces types and keeps the structure, unlike a `dict`.
+- Enforces types and keeps the structure, unlike a `dict` - **Note that does not validate types**.
+You have to use
+- Not frozen but it can be frozen.
 - Lookup - allows attribute lookup and you can also lookup as a dict or tuple.

 ### Definition